 Some say more graduates needed to fill shortage areas

-News that more universities in the U.S. are looking to establish veterinary schools (see page 18) and that existing schools are looking to increase their enrollment raises the question of what effect, if any, an increase in veterinary graduates would have on the profession.
+News that more universities in the U.S. are looking to establish veterinary schools (see story) and that existing schools are looking to increase their enrollment raises the question of what effect, if any, an increase in veterinary graduates would have on the profession.

 Some argue additional schools and spots available could alleviate veterinary shortages in certain areas; others worry that more practitioners would further saturate the field.

 The number of U.S. veterinary graduates in 2011 totaled 2,638, according to DVM Newsmagazine.
 This represents a nearly 3 percent increase from 2010, although the number of graduates—much like total enrollment figures—has otherwise stayed flat for the past few decades.

 The last major increase in U.S. veterinary school student population occurred in the early '80s, when enrollment climbed from 6,943 in 1982 to 8,982 in 1983, or about 29 percent.
 This increase was due to the opening of veterinary colleges in Mississippi, Oregon, Virginia-Maryland, and North Carolina.

 Since then, the number of veterinary school seats has increased annually 1.8 percent on average, according to the Association of American Veterinary Medical Colleges.
 Total enrollment for the 28 U.S. veterinary schools and colleges hit 10,873 for the 2010-2011 academic year.
 For the next five years, the annual growth rate projected by the association's advocacy survey data will slow to 0.5 percent.
 That figure includes anticipated seat increases at existing U.S. veterinary schools and colleges (see JAVMA, Feb.
 1, 2011) but not the potential addition of more programs in the United States or accreditation of foreign veterinary schools and colleges.

 On the one hand, more graduates could be a much-needed solution to veterinary shortages in certain areas.